-If a family member or other loved one has died, the estate of the deceased may be required to go through the probate process.
-Probate is a formal process in which the will is verified and matters of the estate are settled.
-Probate lawyers in Austin can assist with this process and help you to get everything resolved in a respectful and efficient manner.
+If a family member or other loved one has died, the deceased’s estate may be required to go through the probate process.
+Probate is a formal process in which the will is verified, and matters of the estate are settled.
+Probate lawyers in Austin can assist with this process and help you resolve everything respectfully and efficiently.

-As you go through probate and work to resolve the necessary financial and legal issues after your loved one's death, one question you may have is what happens to the credit card debt of the deceased.
-One recent article, published in Chicago Now, examined how credit card debt was resolved after a father's death and while his story is unique to his situation, it sheds some light on how credit cards are treated when someone passes away.
+As you go through probate and work to resolve the necessary financial and legal issues after your loved one’s death, one question you may have is what happens to the credit card debt of the deceased.
+One recent article published in Chicago Now examined how credit card debt was resolved after a father’s death.
+While his story is unique to his situation, it sheds some light on how credit cards are treated when someone passes away.

 Credit Card Debt After Death

 What happens next is going to depend upon the situation.
-If the deceased left behind a will and there are assets that need to transfer through the probate process, the credit card company is a creditor that has a right to make a claim against the estate.
+If the deceased left behind a will and some assets need to transfer through the probate process, the credit card company is a creditor with the right to make a claim against the estate.
 This means that the creditor can participate in the probate process and try to get paid back.
-Whether the creditor will be repaid in full or not is going to depend upon the other claims made against the estate and the amount of assets that are available.
+Whether the creditor will be repaid in full or not is going to depend upon the other claims made against the estate and the amount of available assets.